-Whether its a burning house or a relationship threatened by turmoil, first and foremost the need is to make certain that everyone is safe and secure.
+Whether it’s a burning house or a relationship threatened by turmoil, first and foremost, the priority is to make sure that everyone is safe and secure.
 (The time will come later to determine the cause of the fire and the root reasons behind the conflict.)
-In a really strong relationship neither party ever forgets that their partner is loved and that the security of the relationship comes first.
+In a solid relationship, neither party ever forgets that their partner is loved and that the security of their relationship comes first.